by Elizabeth Bekes

 I took guests from the Lodge to observe my English classes and engage with my students.

 The very same tourists left donations to buy solar lamps and large size maps of the world.
 Others (including the editor-in-chief of the Washington Post, Martin Baron, the most unassuming guy I have ever met in my life) helped me support an Achuar student for a year in Cuenca.
-Donations came from a Quito-based educational charity (The Condor Trust), and we had some truly amazing volunteers teaching English; all of them in their own way, walking around in the jungle, acting out Achuar myths or even teaching the
+Donations came from a Quito-based educational charity (The Condor Trust), and we had some truly amazing volunteers teaching English; all of them in their own way, walking around in the jungle, acting out Achuar myths or even teaching the students cheerleader routines.
+From the donations we received, members of the Kapawi community built a hut for their arts and crafts to display to tourists and we were able to replace the solar panels and their batteries as well.
+There is now a small Achuar museum in Wachirpas, and the IKIAM Foundation is actively working on documenting and preserving the collective memory of their unique culture.

 I miss the jungle that comes alive at night, the sounds of the bats and rats, the lizards, the frogs, the sight of the beautiful blue morpho butterfly, the howler monkeys and the gentle snore of the pink dolphins that can come up so close to the dugout canoes that you could touch their heads.